Dave-team/Knowledge-base/Business-Intelligence/BI development.md

 ## Business requirements doc
 Create a business requirements doc that answers all questions asked including an initial feasibility assessment and potential acceptance criteria.

+## Prioritization
+Prioritize specific use cases (there will be different use cases even within a team).
+This prioritization will be around the table brainstorming session with the relevant stakeholders (most likely executives).
+In general, what gets prioritized is:
+- High impact
+- Currently very time consuming and/or error prone or not possible
+- The solution is technically feasible

 ## Kickoff (optional)
 Speak to the executives of the team whose process is prioritized:
 - Clarify the goal of the project